brugr9/UEPluginIntegrationTool/README.md

 <div style='page-break-after: always'></div>

-A third, green cube uses two Next-Gen Subscriber Actor-Components to subscribe to topics 'C' and 'Y'&ndash;both check-boxes 'Starts With' are checked&ndash;and appends the received messages to its `TextRender` Scene-Component and prints the same to the Output Log.
+A third, green cube uses two NNG Subscriber Actor-Components to subscribe to topics 'C' and 'Y'&ndash;both check-boxes 'Starts With' are checked&ndash;and appends the received messages to its `TextRender` Scene-Component and prints the same to the Output Log.

 Screenshot of Blueprint BP_CubeGreen: